-Report cards are posted on Skyward Family Access four (4) times each school year following a forty-five (45) day marking period.
-Copies are available upon request.
+Report cards are issued four (4) times each school year following a forty-five (45) day marking period.
+The final report card will be mailed home at the end of the school year.

 The grading system used on the report cards is to be interpreted in the manner: